lyw142/All-In-One-Internal-Skill-based-Role-Portal/README.md

 # All-In-One Internal Skill-based Role Portal (SPM_G5_T2)

-This template should help get you started with Vue 3 in Vite and Python.
+This template should help you get started and running the project using Vue 3 in Vite and Python.

 ## Recommended IDE Setup